-The same behaviour must be achieved for endpoints part of the same Bridge Domain that are connected to different Pods.
-In order to flood the BUM traffic across Pods, the same multicast used inside the Pod is also extended through the IPN network.
-Those multicast groups should work in Bidir mode and must be dedicated to this function (i.e. not used for other purposes, applications, etc.).
+The same behavior must be achieved for endpoints part of the same Bridge Domain that are connected to different Pods.
+In order to flood the BUM traffic across Pods, the same multicast group used inside the Pod is also extended through the IPN network.
+Those multicast groups should work in PIM Bidir mode and must be dedicated to this function (i.e. not used for other purposes, applications, etc.).

 The main reasons for using PIM Bidir in the IPN network are:

-2. No requirement for data-driven multicast state creation: The (*, G) entries are created in the IPN devices as soon as a BD is activated in the ACI Multi-Pod fabric, independently from the fact there is an actual need to forward BUM traffic for that given BD.
+2. No requirement for data-driven multicast state creation: The (*, G) entries are created in the IPN devices as soon as a BD is activated in the ACI Multi-Pod fabric, independently from the fact there is an actual need to forward BUM traffic across Pods for that given BD.
 This implies that when the need to do so arises, the network will be ready to perform those duties, avoiding longer convergence time for the application caused for example in PIM ASM by the data-driven state creation.

 3. It represents Cisco’s prescriptive, well-tested and hence recommended design option.

 ● DHCP relay support: One of the nice functionalities offered by the ACI Multi-Pod solution is the capability of allowing auto-provisioning of configuration for all the ACI devices deployed in remote Pods.
-This allows those devices to join the Multi-Pod fabric with zero-touch configuration, as it normally happens to ACI nodes part of the same fabric (Pod).
+This allows those remote Pods to join the Multi-Pod fabric with zero-touch configuration, as it normally happens to ACI nodes part of the same fabric (Pod).
 This functionality relies on the capability of the first IPN device connected to the spines of the remote Pod to relay DHCP requests generated from a new starting ACI spines toward the APIC node(s) active in the first Pod.
 More considerations about this zero-touch provisioning functionality can be found in the “Pod Auto-Provisioning” section.

-● OSPF support: In the initial release of ACI Multi-Pod fabric, OSPFv2 is the only routing protocol (in addition to static routing) supported on the spine interfaces connecting to the IPN devices.
+● OSPF support: In the initial release of ACI Multi-Pod fabric, OSPFv2 is the routing protocol (in addition to static routing) supported on the spine interfaces connecting to the IPN devices.

 As previously mentioned, the Inter-Pod Network represents an extension of the ACI infrastructure network, ensuring VXLAN tunnels can be established across Pods for allowing endpoints communication.